 Month: July 2012

-A while back (before I bought the cheap ceramic) I said that I really didn’t need another grill.
 But I was in the local Van Hage garden centre today, and they had 25% off everything.
 Including the Weber Smokey Joe Premium, at £40.50.
-It is…
+It is a neat little grill, perfect for cooking just a couple of burgers or steaks.

-Listening to an interview on Radio 4 with Nick Buckles of G4S.
-He has said a large part of why they only identified their inability to provide sufficient numbers in the last “9-10 days” was because the people they were employing were only available for…
+He has said a large part of why they only identified their inability to provide sufficient numbers in the last “9-10 days” was because the people they were employing were only available for training for a limited period.
+He said some people were taking time off work, in order to work the games, and others were students who had their studies and exams to work around.

 On Sunday, I went to a house filk hosted by